awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

 CodeDeploy is a deployment service that automates application deployments to Amazon EC2 instances, on\-premises instances, serverless Lambda functions, or Amazon ECS services\.

 You can deploy a nearly unlimited variety of application content, including:
-+ code
++ Code
-+ serverless AWS Lambda functions
++ Serverless AWS Lambda functions
-+ web and configuration files
++ Web and configuration files
-+ executables
++ Executables
-+ packages
++ Packages
-+ scripts
++ Scripts
-+ multimedia files
++ Multimedia files

 CodeDeploy can deploy application content that runs on a server and is stored in Amazon S3 buckets, GitHub repositories, or Bitbucket repositories\.
 CodeDeploy can also deploy a serverless Lambda function\.
 You do not need to make changes to your existing code before you can use CodeDeploy\.